-Traveller from Washington DC
+Traveller from halifax, ns

-Traveller from DC
+Traveller from Ohio

 This smoke-free hotel is within 3 blocks of Boston Common, and upscale shopping at Copley Place Mall and Newbury Street. …More